-- The school ensures that students have access to scientific equipment and all necessary materials for students to conduct hands-on, college-level physics laboratory investigations as outlined in the teacher’s course syllabus.
+- The school ensures that students have access to scientific equipment/materials, all necessary resources, and adequate time to conduct hands-on, college-level physics laboratory investigations as outlined in the teacher’s course syllabus.

 The list below represents examples of textbooks that meet the curricular requirements of AP Physics C: Electricity and Magnetism.
-The list below is not exhaustive and the texts listed should not be regarded as endorsed, authorized, recommended, or approved by the College Board.
+The list is not exhaustive and the texts listed should not be regarded as endorsed, authorized, recommended, or approved by College Board.
 Not using a book from this list does not mean that a course will not receive authorization.
-Syllabi submitted as part of the AP Course Audit process will be evaluated holistically, with textbooks considered along with supplementary, supporting resources to confirm that the course as a whole provides students with the content delineated in the curricular requirements of the AP Course Audit.
+Syllabi submitted as part of the AP Course Audit process will be evaluated holistically, with textbooks considered along with supplementary resources to confirm that the course as a whole provides students with the content delineated in the curricular requirements of the AP Course Audit.

-The specified editions of the following textbooks meet the AP Physics C AP Course Audit curricular requirements.
+The current editions of the following textbooks meet the AP Course Audit curricular requirements.
 Earlier editions of these texts or other textbooks not listed here may meet the AP Course Audit curricular requirements if supplemented with appropriate college-level instructional resources.
-For discussions regarding the usefulness of these texts and other teaching materials in the AP Physics C classroom, please consult the AP Physics C Teacher Community.
+While every effort is made to keep this list current, it can take a few months for newly published titles and revised editions to be reviewed.

 - Bauer, Wolfgang, and Gary Westfall.
-University Physics with Modern Physics, McGraw Hill
+University Physics with Modern Physics, McGraw Hill.

 - Giancoli, Douglas C., Physics for Scientists and Engineers.
 Upper Saddle River, NJ: Prentice Hall.

 - Halliday, David, Robert Resnick, and Jearl Walker.
 Fundamentals of Physics.
-New York: John Wiley & Sons. (or any variation on the Hallday text)
+New York: John Wiley & Sons.

 - Hecht, Eugene.
 Physics: Calculus.
 New York: Brooks/Cole.